limejump/hermit/README.md

 `.env` file can be used and authorization is disabled.
 For production these values are _required_ to be set and a `.env` file cannot be used.

-* `AUTHORIZATION_KEY`, the key to be used in the Authorization header.
-Is okay to be exposed to the client.
-Easily rotated.
+* `JWT_SECRET`, the secret key used to decode JWT tokens passed in the header
 * `DEFAULT_INGEST_TOKEN`, the ingest token for the [Humio repository](https://docs.humio.com/concepts/repositories/) you wish to log to.
     More details about ingest tokens